 It is recommended the department engage a more diverse group of external stakeholders when determining all aspects of their service delivery.
+Tasks

 - 1. Determine potential stakeholders to participate outside of the Board and membership during strategic planning sessions. - 2.
-Brief new stakeholders on the planning process and current strategic plan. - 3.
+Engage Homeowner associations in district to solicit feedback on FD and provide information on department activities to HOA groups. - 3.
+Enhance department social media platforms to reach district community. - 4.
+Brief new stakeholders on the planning process and current strategic plan. - 5.
 Update strategic plan roster and attendance with new members.

-Ongoing will complete by the first ACR after reaccreditation submission by January 2018.
+Ongoing will complete by the first ACR after reaccreditation submission by January 2020.
+Added items 2 and 3 to the 2018 list of tasks.